-Whatever the issue is, we have 5 incredibly easy exercises that you can do in your dorm so that you never have to leave campus or waste 15 minutes getting to the gym and by the time you get there, you no longer want to work out.
-We understand!
+Whatever the issue is, we have 5 incredibly easy exercises that you can do in your dorm room so that you never have to leave campus and waste 15 minutes getting to the gym and by the time you get there, you no longer want to work out.

 Anyone can literally do these exercises, they’re super easy and simple!